-There are other ways that you can enrich your experience at the U of R and become career ready by building valuable competencies.
+There are other ways that you can enrich your experience at the U of R and become career-ready by building valuable competencies.

-- Volunteering is great way of gaining experience in different fields, deepening your connection to the community, and networking with people that can provide insights and contacts, which could lead to further opportunities.
+- Volunteering is a great way of gaining experience in different fields, deepening your connection to the community, and networking with people who can provide insights and contacts, which could lead to further opportunities.
 Learn about volunteering opportunities in the Rochester area through Volunteer Match or by joining a student organization dedicated to volunteering.

 - Joining a student organization can connect you to people with similar interests on campus, provide opportunities for leadership, and help you become more involved with different causes and activities.
 Student organization affiliation and experiences can build skills, help you make connections, develop career competencies, and allow you to explore your interests.

-- Take a class such as CASC 104 ROC your life (+ Your Career) and WRT 27x Communicating Your Professional Identity.
+- Take a class such as CASC 104 ROC Your Life (+ Your Career) and WRT 27x Communicating Your Professional Identity.
 These courses are focused on career development, exploration, and communication of the professional self.